 You’re right to not blindly throw money at a removal service.
 Although there are tons of mold inspection services available, the major health organizations say first thing to do is simply to look.
 And smell.
 Generally, if mold is present, you will know.
 The best testing kits are your eyes and nose.
 Even if mold is not visible (behind a wall, for instance) its signature musty smell will likely give it away.

 Why is mold a problem anyway?
 The spores that mold releases are relatively small particulates, and particulate matter has a strong link to health risks: when the amount of fine particulates increases, so do levels of respiratory illness and heart disease.
 Common sources of fine particles are gasoline and diesel engines, fireplaces and wood-burning stoves, cigarette smoke, spray paint and toxic chemical compounds.
 The smallest particles are considered the most dangerous as they can be inhaled deep into the lungs.
 Larger particles like mold spores, pollen, or dander do not infiltrate as deeply but may cause strong reactions, as they produce allergens and irritants and can trigger asthma attacks.
-The EPA and CDC are good places to start your inquiry into allergens and particulates (aside from Ask V, of course).
+The Evironmental Protection Agency (EPA) and Centers for Disease Control and Prevention (CDC) are good places to start your inquiry into allergens and particulates.

 • Clean and dry surfaces.
 Quickly.